LASY-org/lasy/docs/source/tutorials/index.rst

 Tutorials
 =========

-An interactive Google Colab tutorial showing some of the main functionality of lasy can be found `here`_.
+An interactive Google Colab tutorial showing some of the main functionalities of lasy can be found `here`_.

 .. _here: https://colab.research.google.com/drive/1nPwgIUea6Jhzc9CSPDZXCcviWCmebjF1?usp=sharing

-This document is updated on a best effort basis to keep track with developments in the lasy code base.
+This document is updated on a best-effort basis to keep track with developments in the lasy code base.

-Additionally, a set of static (automatically tested) examples can be found here below:
+Additionally, a set of static (automatically tested) examples can be found below:

 .. toctree::